 Florida recommends but has not required face coverings for the general public.
 Several cities and large counties, including Miami-Dade, Palm Beach and Hillsborough (which includes Tampa), had mask requirements, but Gov. Ron DeSantis issued an executive order May 3, 2021. that barred local governments and school systems from imposing COVID-19 restrictions, including mask rules.

 Learn more: Read Florida’s order barring local mask mandates.

 Gov. Brian Kemp issued an executive order in August 2021 prohibiting local governments from imposing mask rules on private businesses.
 Mandates in Atlanta and Savannah that required most individuals to mask up in indoor public places were rescinded in late February.

 An indoor mask mandate enforced in Athens and Clarke County during periods of high community spread was fully lifted Oct.
 6 as the county's COVID-19 emergency declaration expired.

 Learn more: Read the Georgia Department of Public Health's COVID-19 guidance.

-Learn more: Read Hawaii's amended face-covering order.
+Learn more: Read Hawaii's mask guidance.